MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 1. High contrast between text and background.
 2. Avoid presenting too much text onscreen at one time.
-3. Use a large enough text size based on screen experience (10’ vs. desktop).
+3. Use a large enough text size, based on screen experience (10’ vs. desktop).

 #### Good Practices

-1. Ensure users can find and enable TTS settings before engaging in game chat.
+1. Ensure users can find and enable TTS settings *before* engaging in game chat.
 2. Avoid clashes with other UI elements.
 3. When stacking multiple replies, add newest strings from the bottom.
 4. Distinguish between speakers.